jacobmswisher/ArcGIS-Online-for-the-Digital-Humanist/Sections/d.md

 ArcGIS Online provides users with two methods to create their own feature layers:
 1. Creating a feature layer with point geometry from a .csv (comma-separated values file)
-2. Creating a feature layer point, line, or polygon geometry in ArcGIS Online
+2. Creating a feature layer with point, line, or polygon geometry in ArcGIS Online

 ## Method 1: Creating a Feature Layer from a .csv File